Lansdowne, Virginia

-Lansdowne is a census-designated place and planned community located near Leesburg, Virginia in Loudoun County, Virginia.
-The population as of the 2010 United States Census was 11,253.
+Lansdowne is a census-designated place and planned community located near Leesburg in Loudoun County, Virginia, United States.
+The population as of the 2010 United States census was 11,253.

 It is north of State Route 7 and south of the Potomac River.
 Before the Revolutionary War, the Lee family established Coton Manor here.
 A section of the Potomac Heritage Trail runs through Lansdowne.
 It is the home of Inova Loudoun Hospital, the Jack Kent Cooke Foundation, Lansdowne Resort, Prison Fellowship, and Lansdowne Woods of Virginia, a gated, age-restricted community.

 Lansdowne is part of the Washington metropolitan area.

 Geography

 Lansdowne is in eastern Loudoun County, 32 mi northwest of downtown Washington, D.C., and 5 mi southeast of Leesburg, the Loudoun county seat.
 It is bordered to the south, across Route 7, by Belmont and Ashburn, while to the northeast, across the Potomac River, it is bordered by Montgomery County, Maryland.

 According to the U.S. Census Bureau, the Lansdowne CDP has a total area of 10.7 sqkm, of which 0.2 sqkm, or 1.98%, are water.
 Goose Creek flows northward through the northwestern part of the CDP, entering the Potomac River at the northern edge of the community, between the River Creek golf course community to the north and Elizabeth Mills Riverfront Park to the south.